 Can I transfer my equity release mortgage when I move house?

 What happens if you have an equity release mortgage but want to move house?
 Can you transfer an equity release mortgage to another property?
-David Smith, Chartered Legal Executive in Coodes Solicitors’ Residential Property team comments.
+Laura Noble, Licensed Conveyancer in Coodes Solicitors’ Residential Property team comments.

 I recently had a really good experience with a client with an equity release mortgage who wanted to move to a smaller property.
 She had taken out an equity release mortgage with her late husband and wanted to transfer it to her new home.
 The mortgage company arranged a valuation of the new property and confirmed that it met their criteria so the mortgage could be transferred.